seththeriault/ita-matrix-powertools/README.md

 ### Contribution Guide

+1. Fork it!
-1. Run `npm install`
+1. Run `npm install` to install dependencies
-2. Update `ita-matrix-powertools.user.js`
+1. Update javascript files `./src` _(the main userscript is now auto-generated)_
-3. Bump version number
+1. Bump version number
-4. Add change log
+1. Add change log
-5. Commit and create PR
+1. Commit and create PR

+Thanks to all that have [contributed](./AUTHORS) so far!

 ### Latest major changes